 I love December.
 I love countdowns.
 I love Christmas!
 Roll it all together and you have… Advent Calendar Countdowns!!
-A few years ago, I did a 24-day Bloggy Advent Calendar!
-I must have had just one kid at the time or something!
-(LOL).
+Christmas countdown activities are one of the best parts of the season.

-The ideas from those posts are still great for kids of all ages, so I’ve collected them here as one post for your convenience!
-With a FREE PRINTABLE (or TWO!)!
+A few years ago, I did a 24-day Bloggy Advent Calendar–I must have had just one kid at the time or something!
+The ideas from those posts are still great for kids of all ages, so I’ve collected them here in one post.

 This is NOT a sponsored post, although I do mention several previous sponsors from Christmas past.
 Affiliate links have been used.

-Christmas Countdown for Kids – 25 Activities!
+25 Fun, Engaging Christmas Countdown Activities for Kids

-Sing favorite Christmas Carols!
+Sing Favorite Christmas Carols

 With online streaming radio and local stations that play Christmas songs 24/7 from Thanksgiving until New Year’s, it’s easy to sing your excitement about Christmas!
 My oldest son used to ask for “Kiss-Miss Moo-Sick!” every day in December.

-Decorate the tree with special ornaments.
+Decorate the Tree with Special Ornaments

-Wear cute Christmas outfits.
+Wear Cute Christmas Outfits

-Fill the stockings.
+Fill the Stockings

 My sister and I used to enjoy finding wacky items to fill each other’s stockings.
 Hubby and I still fill a stocking for each other – mostly with yummy snacks!
-Get stocking stuffer ideas, and stocking stuffer ideas for adults, stocking stuffer ideas for kids, and more stocking stuffer ideas!
+Get stocking stuffer ideas, stocking stuffer ideas for adults, stocking stuffer ideas for kids, and more stocking stuffer ideas!

-Open a gift early.
+Open a Gift Early

-We’ve never actually done this, but I’ve always thought it would be a good idea!
+I like to let the kids open something small on Christmas Eve.
 Some families unwrap pajamas for wearing on Christmas Eve, so everyone wakes up in their new jammies on Christmas morning.
 Sound fun!

-Christmas Countdown Activities you can Eat!
+Christmas Countdown Activities You can Eat

-Bake Christmas cookies.
+Bake Christmas Cookies

 Cut out cookies, thumbprint, and gingersnaps are great choices little ones!
-One year I said to my son, “Let’s Decorate the house!”
+One year I said to my son, “Let’s decorate the house!”
 He said: “Decorate COOKIES!”
 He’s continued to say this any time I mentioned decorating!

 Pick up beautiful molded chocolates in Christmas motifs.
 Place one at each dish at the dinner table one night for a sweet treat!

-Decorate a gingerbread house.
+Decorate a Gingerbread House

-Drink a holiday beverage!
+Drink a Holiday Beverage

-Read a Christmas book.
+Read a Christmas Book

 We’ve done the Book A Day Advent Calendar in the past.
 Now we keep all the Christmas and winter books in a basket by the couch or displayed on the buffet table for browsing!

-Read the Christmas story.
+Read the Christmas Story

-Tell the Christmas Story in Felt!
+Tell the Christmas Story in Felt

 Take a break from books to retell the Christmas story with vivid felt story pieces from Betty Lukens.
 These pre-cut felt story sets are ready to use immediately!
 Tell and retell the birth of Christ from various perspectives.
 Sometimes I focus on Mary and Joseph, sometimes on the shepherds… Kids can place the pictures onto the felt storyboard themselves.